dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 from an input parameter file.
 The checker workflow can either use the input parameter file for the original entry, or it can define its own.
-The second case is useful when the validation tool/workflow has some extra parameters not required by the original entry.
+The second case is useful when the validation tool/workflow has some extra parameters not required by the original entry, such as an expected md5sum or an output file to compare against.

 For our example the second case is used.
 The original tool has the input parameter file